kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 and allows "late" selection of the activity that shall trigger the composition.

-Another use-case is to support multiple schedules, that can be switched at run-time.
+Another use-case is to support multiple alternative schedules, that can be selected at run-time.

 ### Structural aspects of composition